lucywang000/clj-statecharts/docs/content/docs/get-started.md

 #### (fsm/initialize machine)

 Returns the initial state of the machine.
 It also executes all the entry actions of the initial states, if any.

 If you do not want these actions to be executed, use `(fsm/initialize machine {:exec false})` instead.

-If the machine contains [delayed transitions]({{< relref "docs/delayed.md" >}}), it must have a `:scheduler` key that satisfies the `statecharts.delayed.Scheduler` protocol.

 #### (fsm/transition machine state event)

 Returns the next state based the current state & event.
 It also executes all the entry/exit/transition actions.

 If you do not want these actions to be executed, use `(fsm/transition machine state event {:exec false})` instead.